 - This season is also the best time to visit the Terai region as the temperature is moderate.

 - Flight and accommodation costs tend to be expensive than other time.

-Best Trekking Trails for Autumn Season
+Best Trekking Routes for Autumn in Nepal

 During the autumn season, all types of treks are possible.
 You can go for either a challenging trek in higher altitudes or a moderate trek in lower altitudes.